tatiananantes/skills-workshops/process_review/README.md

 ### Why should I do this?
 For a number of reasons.

-Practicing writing code while under observation helps show you how good your current process is - where do you get stuck, how are you debugging, how's your approach to TDD - and therefore an accelerated way to improve.
+Practising writing code while under observation helps show you how good your current process is - where do you get stuck, how are you debugging, how's your approach to TDD - and therefore an accelerated way to improve.

 Usefully you'll get feedback from your pair, and a recording to re-watch yourself write code.